winitzki/scall/tutorial/programming_dhall.md

       in lmb
 ```

-We will not write out the required laws of `swap`; they are studied at length in "The Science of Functional Programming".
+We will not write out the required laws of `swap`; they are studied in "The Science of Functional Programming".
 We focus on the practical application of `swap`, which is to define a `Monad` evidence for a functor product of two monads in case a suitable `swap` function can be found:
 ```dhall
 let unsafeMonadCompose